Best Credit Cards for Price Protection

 We’ve all heard about retailers offering price-match guarantees.
-But what most people don’t realize is that roughly 41% of credit cards from major issuers do the same thing, perhaps even better.
+But what most people don’t realize is that several major credit cards do the same thing, perhaps even better.
 So-called credit card price protection enables you to get a refund for the difference between what you pay for an item and a lower price advertised in the following 60-120 days.
 In other words, credit card price protection can eliminate your fear of missing out on a better deal, allowing you to both buy with confidence and save money.

 But credit cards with price protection are not created equal.
 Coverage amounts and exclusions vary widely, as do claims procedures.
 So to help you better understand what the most popular cards bring to the table, WalletHub’s editors compared the 10 largest credit card companies’ price protection policies from top to bottom.

 You can find the results of WalletHub’s review below.
 And if you’d like to learn more about the other secondary benefits that credit cards provide, check out our reports on extended product warranties, purchase protection, rental car insurance and more.

 Some of the cards listed on this page originate from our partners, but that did not impact our conclusions.
 Offers are accurate as of Nov.
 1, 2019.

 |T - 1||Capital One SavorOne Cash Rewards||80%|

 |3||U.S. Bank Cash 365 American Express||76%|

 |4||Bank of America Cash Rewards||73.5%|

 Only 15% of credit cards from the 10 largest issuers continue to offer price protection, and only four issuers have even one card with price protection.